Misleading content

 Parody

-Parody (or satire) is a tool used to comment or criticize the particular work that initially becomes a subject of this created parody.
+Parody (or satire) is a tool used to comment on or criticize a particular work that initially becomes the subject of this created parody.
 This is a comedic commentary that requires a specific imitation.
 Characteristic, style of the writer, artist, or speaker can be exaggerated for the comic effect.

 Parody in mediaEntertainment-based misleading content fills up nowadays media outlets.